timhughes/vagrant_ansible_okd4/README.md

     192.168.100.5 - - [22/Jun/2020 20:39:03] "GET /os_ignition/bootstrap.ign HTTP/1.1" 200 -
     192.168.100.5 - - [22/Jun/2020 20:39:03] "GET /images/rhcos-4.4.3-x86_64-metal.x86_64.raw.gz HTTP/1.1" 200 -

-You can follow along using virt-manager and by following the lb server logs.

-    vagrant ssh lb
-    sudo su -
-    journalctl -f
+The Bootstrap server is ready when it becomes available in the Loadbalancer.
 You can examine if the required services are available by looking at the load balancer stats page.
 Make sure that the `bootstrap` server is available in both the `kubernetes_api` and `machine_config` backends.
 They should go green.

-When it has finished installing you can ssh to the machine using the ssh key created earlier
+When it has finished installing you can ssh to the machine using the ssh key created earlier.

     ssh -i ssh_key/id_ed25519 core@192.168.100.5